US Expat Taxes for Americans Living in France – What You Need to Know

 French taxes – what you need to know

 French income tax rates are relatively high compared to in the US, so for many people it will make sense to claim the Foreign Tax Credit.
-French income tax rates range from 0% to 45%, however there’s an additional 3% or 4% surcharge on higher earners.
+French income tax rates range from 0% to 45%, however there’s an additional 3% or 4% surcharge on higher earners, and furthermore everyone has to pay an additional 9.2% on employment income or 9.9% on other types of income.
+In 2019 the IRS announced that expats in France could claim (and back claim) US tax credits against this tax, too.

 Alongside income tax, there are taxes on owning property (Taxe Foncière), living in a property, whether you rent or own it (Taxe d’Habitation), and owning a TV or device for watching TV, such as a DVD player or computer (Redevance Audiovisuelle).
 Lastly, there is an annual wealth tax for anyone with French assets worth over 800,000 Euros.